Initial Child Protection Conferences

 - A contingency plan is in place if agreed actions are not completed and/or circumstances change, for example if a carer fails to achieve what has been agreed, a court application is not successful or a parent removes the child from Accommodation;

-- The parents and child know the name of the Lead Social Worker and Core Group members;
+- The parents and child know the name of the Lead Practitioner and Core Group members;

 - The parents/carers and child(ren) are advised of their right to invoke the appeals and complaints procedure and their right to challenge the decisions made by those present at the conference;